wizdmio/wizdm/apps/wizdm/src/assets/docs/en/about.md

 ## Feature rich

-Wizdm comes packed with all the essential features of a modern single page application ready to be used including account management and user authentication, cloud file storage and real-time data synchronization, internazionalization, theming and much more.
+Wizdm comes packed with all the essential features of a modern single page application ready to be used including account management and user authentication, cloud file storage and real-time data synchronization, user interface theming and intgernationalization and much more.

+## Tecnologies involved

+At the very core of this initiative there's the willing to provide a "zero starting cost" solution while granting performances, compatibility and top level support - meaning - all the technologies, paltforms and services involved in wizdm development have been selected by reputation and by the availability of generous freemium subscription options.

 ## Contribution

 Wizdm is open source and open to contributors.
 Whoever decides to use this project to speedup their own developments is welcome to join the team.
-Get in touch [here](mailto:hello@wizdm.io).
+Get in touch [with us](mailto:hello@wizdm.io).

 ## Licensing